jnamora/STAYAWAYCOVID/README.md

 # STAYAWAYCOVID

 Case study - Understanding the privacy protocols behind the application.

-Security and Privacy // Case Study #1
+Case Study #1 // Security and Privacy // Masters in Engineering and Data Science // Universidade de Coimbra //2023

 # References: